ValveSoftware/Proton/docker/README.md

-Proton (sniper) SDK
+Proton (steamrt4) SDK
 ====================

 These are the build rules that are used to create docker images to build Proton.
 The automated creation of the official images lives in
-<https://gitlab.steamos.cloud/proton/sniper/sdk>, but this can be
+<https://gitlab.steamos.cloud/proton/steamrt4/sdk>, but this can be
 used to create local images too.